yongenportkey/LedgerHQ-app-aelf/doc/api.md

 #### Description

-_This command returns a Solana pubkey for the given BIP 32 path_
+_This command returns a Aelf pubkey for the given BIP 32 path_

 ##### Command